Xilinx/ROCm-air-platforms/platform/vck5000/README.md

 We provide prebuilt platforms configurations in the [releases](https://github.com/Xilinx/ROCm-air-platforms/releases/) of this github repository.
 To use the prebuilt PDI, download the release and move it to the directory here `platform/vck5000/aie_platform/final_vck5000.pdi` and refer to the [Programming](#Programming-the-VCK5000-Device) instructions on how to program the board.

 ## Programming the VCK5000 Device
+The pdi is loaded to the card over JTAG, the USB-JTAG cable must be connected to the micro-USB input on the VCK5000 card and a programming machine (this can be the x86 host).
+The Xilinx Cable drivers must be [installed](https://docs.xilinx.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers) on the programming machine.

 Using the [prebuilt platform design](#Using-a-Prebuilt-Platform-Design) or [building the platform design from source](#Building-the-Platform-Design-from-Source) will generate a platform configuration in `platform/vck5000/aie_platform/final_vck5000.pdi` containing the VCK5000 platform.
 The pdi can be loaded to the card by calling:
 ```
 cd aie_platform